There are so many wonderful things to do in Panama City Beach, FL. Let me take you through my amazing few days there, to help you plan your trip.

 More accommodation at Panama City Beach

-5 great restaurants in Panama City Beach
+5 best restaurants in Panama City Beach

 Panama City Beach is well known as the ‘Seafood Capital of the South’.
+Here are the best places to eat in Panama City Beach.

 1. Get fancy at Firefly Restaurant